jlacasa/jlacasa.github.io/_pages/bio.md

 During my study abroad program at K-State, I continued exploring my passion for research in crop physiology and applied statistics.
 By this time, I also became a Bayesian Statistics enthusiast.

-After finishing my B.S. in Agronomy, I moved to the US to work on my M.Sc. in Statistics (Math option) and Ph.D. in Agronomy at K-State.
+After finishing my B.S. in Agronomy, I moved to the U.S. to work on my M.Sc. in Statistics (Math option) and Ph.D. in Agronomy at K-State.
 Most of my research contributions so far are methodological development and translational statistics to solve problems in crop physiology and plant breeding.
 In addition, I am helping the next generation of plant scientists to get started with R programming and statistics.